Skip to content

 SCIENTIFIC BREAKTHROUGHS

-The GW4 Isambard project set out to prove that a new Arm-based technology was relevant to supercomputing.
+The GW4 Isambard project initially set out to prove that a new Arm-based technology was relevant to supercomputing.
 Arm develop the processors found in most mobile phones and tablets but until GW4 Isambard had never been used in servers or supercomputers before.
-Isambard includes over 10,000, high-performance 64-bit ARM cores, making it one of the largest machines of its kind anywhere in the world.
+Isambard 1 included over 10,000, high-performance 64-bit ARM cores, making it one of the largest machines of its kind anywhere in the world.

 INTERNATIONAL SUCCESS